 John 2:23-25 KJV

 (23) Now when he was in Jerusalem at the passover, in the feast day, many believed in his name, when they saw the miracles which he did.
-(24) But Jesus did not commit himself unto them, because he knew all men, (25) And needed not that any should testify of man: for he knew what was in man.

 What did God mean for us to understand in having recorded that Jesus "did not commit himself unto them"?
 To gain a better understanding, let us consider that same verse in several different translations.
 Take special note of the Contemporary English Version and the William Tyndale New Testament in bold text.